Woman looking at oils

 Extra Virgin Olive Oil

-This oil is rich in monounsaturated fat phytonutrients and even has some anti-inflammatory properties.
+This oil is rich in monounsaturated fat, phytonutrients, and even has some anti-inflammatory properties.

 It is unrefined, meaning it has more nutrients, antioxidants, and heart-healthy fats than light olive oil.
 Rich in vitamin E, extra virgin olive oil has antioxidant properties and can also increase good cholesterol.